TechGrounds-Cloud8/cloud8-archana-sekarr/week 1/DAY2_LINUX/LNX-03/WorkingWithText.md

 ### Results

-By using the different commands, these were the results.
+By using the different text operations, these were the results.

 ![LNX-03-ex1](../../../00_includes/DAY2_LINUX/LNX-03/LNX-03-ex1.png)